valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

   No group meeting -- ACS Fall Meeting in Washington DC

 - August 13, 2025
-  Practice talks for the ACS Fall Meeting in Washington DC
+  Practice talks for the ACS Fall Meeting in Washington DC -- Online via Zoom

 - August 6, 2025
-  Practice talks for the ACS Fall Meeting in Washington DC
+  Practice talks for the ACS Fall Meeting in Washington DC -- Online via Zoom

 - July 30, 2025
-  Run through of initial draft of presentations/posters for the ACS Fall Meeting in Washington DC
+  No group meeting -- OV away

 - July 23, 2025
-  Research updates (everyone)
+  General discussions and discussion about presentations/posters for the ACS Fall Meeting in Washington DC

 - July 16, 2025
   Discussions about Metadynamics, its theory and practical applications